GluuFederation/docs-de-prod/docs/source/reference/config-init.md

         gluufederation/config-init:4.0.0_01 load
     ```

--   To restore config and secret from backup of `/path/to/host/volume/config.json` and `/path/to/host/volume/secret.json`, mount the directory as `/opt/config-init/db` directory inside the container:
+-   To restore configuration and secrets from a backup of `/path/to/host/volume/config.json` and `/path/to/host/volume/secret.json`, mount the directory as `/opt/config-init/db` inside the container:

     ```sh
     docker run \